Logo

 From 1919 to 1925, Grant Wood taught art to junior high school students in the Cedar Rapids public school system.

-From 1922 to 1935, Grant Wood lived with his mother in the loft of a carriage house in Cedar Rapids, which he turned into his personal studio at "5 Turner Alley".
+From 1924 to 1935, Grant Wood lived with his mother in the hayloft of a carriage house in Cedar Rapids, which he had converted into his personal studio at "5 Turner Alley".

-From 1922 to 1928, Grant Wood made four trips to Europe, where he studied many styles of painting, especially Impressionism and post-Impressionism.
+Between 1922 and 1928, Grant Wood made four trips to Europe, where he studied many styles of painting, especially Impressionism and post-Impressionism.

 In 1932, Grant Wood helped found the Stone City Art Colony near his hometown to help artists get through the Great Depression.

-From 1934 to 1941 Grant Wood taught painting at the University of Iowa's School of Art.
+Grant Wood taught painting at the university's School of Art until 1941.

 When Grant Wood died, his estate went to his sister, Nan Grant Wood Graham, the woman portrayed in American Gothic.